darthgera123/POIS_deepcrypt/README.md

 ### Veu11 Comparison Protocol
 - The client (port 5000) has two encrypted numbers and the server (port 8000) has the private keys for paillier and goldwasser micali.
 Client gets the encrypted bit according to the result of the comparison.
-- Run python3 test_veull.py to check output of protocol.
+- After the servers are hosted, run python3 test_veull.py to check output of protocol.
 In this file, random numbers are generated and comparison bit is received from the server.
 Currently we are also returning the decrypted bit for testing purpose.
 - This protocol uses dgk comparison protocol to compute encrypted comparison bit for the comparison of two unencrypted numbers generated in the protocol.
 Each party has one unencrypted number.
 - Refer to the contents of this file to check which requests are used to get the output.
 - Refer to the presentation slides for details of the protocol.